neuroinformatics-unit/datashuttle/docs/source/pages/get_started/getting-started.md

 Alternatively you can create them in your favourite text editor.

-Next, hover over the `behav` folder the `Directory Tree` with your mouse and and press `CTRL+O` to open the folder in your file browser.
+Next, hover over the `behav` folder the `Directory Tree` with your mouse and press `CTRL+O` to open the folder in your file browser.
 Move the mock behavioural data file (`sub-001_ses-001_camera-top.mp4`) into the `behav` datatype folder.